Deontay Wilder: Wilder vs. Washington

 Wilder announced in November that he had fully recovered and was back in training following surgery.
 His return fight was scheduled to be in early 2017.
 In December, Peter Fury announced there were active talks to get Hughie Fury a world title fight against Wilder for the first quarter of 2017.
 Fury would not be considered as a voluntary due to being ranked at number 26 by the WBC, but Peter hoped Fury would be bumped into the top 15 after the WBC convention in December.

-On December 21, 2016, according to Wilder's manager Jay Deas, there were advance talks for a fight to take place on February 25, 2017, at the Legacy Arena in Alabama against 29-year-old two-time Polish heavyweight champion and former world title challenger Andrzej Wawrzyk (33–1, 19 KOs).
-Wawrzyk was on a six-fight knockout streak, with a win in his most recent fight over veteran Albert Sosnowski, since his only loss to Alexander Povetkin, inside the distance in May 2013.
+On December 21, 2016, according to Wilder's manager Jay Deas, there were advance talks for a fight to take place on February 25, 2017, at the Legacy Arena in Alabama against 29 year-old two-time Polish heavyweight champion and former world-title challenger Andrzej Wawrzyk (33–1, 19 KOs).
+Ranked #12 by the WBC, Wawrzyk was on a six-fight knockout streak, with a win in his most recent fight over veteran Albert Sosnowski, since his only loss to Alexander Povetkin inside the distance in May 2013.
 Terms were agreed to a day later as the date and venue were confirmed on December 29.
-After announcing Wawrzyk as his opponent, Wilder received criticism from fellow boxers, boxing experts and fans for choosing "an easy fight", having yet another voluntary defense and not fighting a top-level heavyweight.
-On December 29, Wilder spoke about the criticism, not believing Wawrzyk should be written off, stating, "I don't believe 'You're going to suck because I don't know you', that's just the ignorance of your average boxing fan ...
+After announcing Wawrzyk as his opponent, Wilder received criticism from fellow boxers, boxing experts, and fans for choosing "an easy fight," having yet another voluntary defense and not fighting a top-level heavyweight.
+On December 29, Wilder spoke about the criticism, not believing Wawrzyk should be written off, stating, "I don't believe 'You're going to suck because I don't know you,' that's just the ignorance of your average boxing fan ...
 I wish fans would stop criticizing fighters because it takes a lot to get in the ring."
 Wilder used Manny Pacquiao as an example for when he was little known.

 On January 25, 2017, it was reported that Wawrzyk had failed a drug test, ruling him out of the fight.
-With a month to go until the fight, Wilder was determined that he would find a replacement to fight him on short notice and not postpone the fight card.
+With a month to go until the fight, Wilder was determined to find a replacement to fight him on short notice and not postpone the fight card.
 Luis Ortiz put himself forward for the fight only to be shot down due to him failing drug tests in the past.
 Tyson Fury also put himself forward.
-A day later it was reported that 35-year-old Gerald Washington (18–0–1, 12 KOs) was in the lead of landing the world title fight.
+A day later, it was reported that 35 year-old undefeated Gerald Washington (18–0–1, 12 KOs), ranked #8 by the WBC, was the most likely candidate to challenge Wilder.
 It was announced on January 30, 2017, that Washington would face Wilder on February 25.